 Author's Note: First of all, we have exciting news, my friends!
 Nominating ballots for "The Profiler's Choice Awards" are ready and waiting for you at the "Chit Chat on Author's Corner" forum.
 So please, everyone, come on over and name some of your favorite fics and authors.
-Lets honor our favorite stories and authors on the CM site!
+Lets honor our favorite stories and authors on the site!
 We want to hear from you.
 Rules and guidelines are also available at the forum and as always, tonnie2001969 and I would be delighted to answer any questions that you may have.
 Now, let's get nominating!
-Our first ballots are beginning to trickle in and we love hearing from each of you!

 For anyone willing to help us advertise the awards, we've created a short author's note template available on both my profile page (ilovetvalot) and my co-author's (tonnie2001969).
 We'd love to have everybody's help making this venture a huge and fun success.
 Please feel free to copy and paste it into your own author's notes and/or profiles!
 With your help, I believe this can become an annual event that we ALL look forward to seeing.
 I hope that you're all as eager as I am to see this incredible project lift off.
 And a very BIG thanks to all the authors helping us advertise these awards!
 We truly appreciate any assistance you can provide.

-And please, fellow authors and readers, don't forget to get out there and nominate your favorite authors and stories.
+And don't forget to get out there and nominate your favorite authors and stories.
 We're excited to hear from you!

 Leading By Example